 Geer Park is a 44-acre Community Park located at 241 Geer Drive NE.
 Existing uses include both developed and natural walking paths, two baseball fields, two soccer fields, and Salem's only bike park.
-The goal of the master plan update is to add new uses and facilities to undeveloped areas in the park that are compatible with the existing uses and meets the needs of the community.
-The undeveloped areas of the park have a combined area of approximately 21-acres.
+The goal of the master plan update is to add new uses and facilities to the undeveloped areas in the park that are compatible with the existing uses and meet the needs of the community.

-The master plan update process began in the spring of 2020 with public engagement consisting of stakeholder interviews, meetings with Confederated Tribes of Grand Ronde, three virtual public open houses, and three online community surveys.
+The master plan process began in the spring of 2020 with a public engagement process consisting of stakeholder interviews, tribal meetings, three virtual public open houses, and three online community surveys.
 The initial open house and survey asked about community priorities for future park use and preferences for the layout of new park facilities.
-Feedback from the survey generated the framework for three conceptual design options: a recreationfocused option, a flexible open space option, and a blended option balancing flexible open space and recreation.
+Feedback from the survey generated the framework for three conceptual design options: a recreation-focused option, a flexible open space option, and a blended option balancing flexible open space and recreation.
 Community review of these three options at a second open house and survey led to the development of a draft preferred option.
 A third and final open house provided an opportunity for community members to review and comment on the preferred option, and to give feedback on their priorities for implementing the plan.
 Refinements to the preferred option were made, based on public input, prior to review by the Salem Parks and Recreation Advisory Board and Salem City Council.

-The master plan update process was a collaborative effort between City staff, the project consultants, and the public.
+The master plan update process was a collaborative effort between City staff, GreenWorks and Barney & Worth.
 Public input, physical constraints, as well as opportunities to balance recreational activities with flexible open space shaped each design option and the resulting final master plan.